 In situations like this, families living in urban environments are less likely to feel the stress of a water crisis because a city’s infrastructure can provide a buffer to the disaster.
-But in Malawi’s case, as many as 13 percent of people living in a city still reported having no access to clean water within their own homes.
+But in Malawi’s case, as many as three percent of people living in a city still reported having no access to clean water within their own homes.

 Water is an essential part of our everyday lives, and we use a substantial amount of it to meet our daily needs, especially if we have a large family.
 Given the scale of the need in Malawi, sending cases of water to missions in the country is no solution to their immense and urgent need.
 Water helps keep us hydrated and alive, but it is also needed for preparing food, washing clothing and other items, bathing, and eliminating waste.
 Water is also essential to institutions such as hospitals and schools.